You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 It’s easier than ever to trade stocks, thanks to the growth of online brokers.
 These platforms allow any individual to purchase shares of stock for just a few dollars a trade.
 (In some cases, you’ll pay no commission at all.)

 Major online brokers have been competing in recent years to offer the lowest costs and the greatest ease to us.
+All of the following are SIPC members.

 Top companies include: